bk/wmk/readme.md

   Note that later steps may overwrite files placed by earlier steps.

-* For the `run` and `watch` actions, `wmk.py` uses timestamps to prevent unnecessary re-rendering of templates, markdown files and scss sources.
-The check is rather primitive so it may be necessary to touch the main source file or remove files from `htdocs` in order to trigger a refresh.
-To force a rebuild of all files, one can also use the `--force` (or `-f`) switch as an extra argument.
+* For the `run` and `watch` actions when `-q` or `--quick` is specified as a modifier, `wmk.py` uses timestamps to prevent unnecessary re-rendering of templates, markdown files and scss sources.
+The check is rather primitive so it may be necessary to touch the main source file or remove files from `htdocs` in order to trigger a refresh – or simply to omit `--quick`.

 * If files are removed from source directories the corresponding files in `htdocs` will not disappear automatically.
-You have to clear them out manually.
+You have to clear them out manually – or simply remove the entire directory and regenerate.

 ## Context variables